billaure-crystaleum/iCash/README.md

 I want you to know I worked very hard on this, and contributed many hours over recent days.
 I included a test bot script with ethersJs and nodeJs.
 I will complete the bot, it's purely for development at this point, the next stage of the bot will take it to return animations on events / calls to contract.
 This contract took a lot of work.
 I am proud of what we have achieved here, perhaps this could be a million dollar contract!
 Or 100 million!

+## Deployment
+To deploy, check all the variables in constructor (prepared for polygon).
+Add infura keys to the truffle-config, and load up a *.pk for the network you're deploying on.
+Ensure all details are correct in truffle-config. for example;
+npx truffle console --network polygon then inside truffle console: migrate

+Post-deployment
+Verify: truffle run verify ContractName@0xCONTRACTADDRESS This assumes you published a polygonscan or etherscan API key to the truffle-config *(get yours from etherscan or polygonscan by registering an account)

+Post-verification
+Most configurables are pre-initialized in contructor.
+A Pair is created at the router supplied upon contract construction (deployment).
+Get the address from Read tab on etherscan/polygonscan.
+Look for pair.
+That is marketPair needed for setAMMPair() below.
+Keep reading, it's easy...

+To launch contract run the following functions to make it easy:

+No params for these 2 functions just approvals, and launch
+1) approveWETH()
+2) launch()

+use the pair address from UNI/Quick
+3) setAMMPair(address marketPair)

+use true for enabled, and (amount * (10**_decimals) for _amount
+4) setLiquifySettings(bool _enabled, uint256 _amount)

+Testing:
+We can test setBlockMode() and see that the checkBlockType() alters with each "flip".
+Functions are easier to test with the nodejs-telegram-ethersjs bot (a bot skeleton is provided in this repo) to activate the bot, talk to telegram Botfather, and get a secret key for your bot.
+Then export SECRET='TELEGRAM_API_KEY' and node nodeEthers.js to witness bot output getBlockMode() to console.

+More research & development to follow!
+Thanks for reading.

+## Collaborations
 If you're interested in collaborating and learning about cryptocurrency development contact Interchained @ https://t.me/interchained https://t.me/cryptocurrencydevs